Timelike entanglement entropy Revisited: Introduction

 A local field operator $\phi(x)$ in QFT cannot be considered a true observable, as $\phi(x)$ takes states out of the Hilbert space $\mathcal{H}$ when acting on them.
 This is manifested by the singularity appears in the operator product expansion (OPE) of $\phi(x)\phi(y)$.
 To obtain a well-defined Hilbert space operator, one might smear $\phi(x)$ over an open region $\mathcal{O}$, yielding $\Phi_{f}=\int_{\mathcal{O}}\mathrm{d}\mu\,f(x)\phi(x)$, where $f$ is a smooth test function.
 However, smearing field operators over a spatial region $V$ does not always produce a true operator.
 For instance, in QCD, smearing in space fails due to the non-integrable singularities in the OPE \citep{Witten:2023qsv}.
 Instead, Borchers proved \citep{Borchers1964} that it suffices to smear out the field operator in \emph{real time},

 where the test-function $f(t)$ is supported on a timelike interval,

 Smearing in real time always converts $\phi(t,\vec{x})$ into true operators, enabling the definition of an algebra $\mathcal{A}$ generated by bounded functions of operators supported on $\mathcal{T}$.
 In the framework of algebraic QFT \citep{Haag1964,Haag:1996hvx}, each open region in Minkowski spacetime is associated with an algebra $\mathcal{A}$ of observables, constituting a subsystem.
 We can thus view the algebra $\mathcal{A}(\mathcal{T})$, supported on the timelike interval $\mathcal{T}$, as a proper timelike subsystem in QFT across general dimensions.
-Such a timelike subsystem is physically meaningful, as it is generated by observables along an observer's worldline.
-In other words, a timelike subsystem represents what an observer can theoretically measure.
+In this paper, the class of algebras we consider is sometimes referred to in the literature as the \textit{additive algebra} \citep{Casini:2020rgj, Casini:2021zgr}.
+By this, we mean that the theory contains no extended operators, such as nontrivial Wilson loops, that are not generated by local fields.
+Under this assumption, the algebra $\mathcal{A}(\mathcal{O})$ exhausts all local observables measurable within the region $\mathcal{O}$.
+In this sense, an algebraic timelike subsystem $\mathcal{A}(\mathcal{T})$ is physically meaningful, since it is generated by observables localized along an observer's worldline $\mathcal{T}$.